Tipping Hats to Top Graduates

 Zebrafish, and a course presentation — CRISPR/Cas9 Genome Editing Technique.
 She was

-honored with a Distinguished Professor Award for Research Project (fall 2018), and
+honored with a Graduate Student Distinguished Professor Award for Research Project

 "With numerous opportunities it presents, Brockport not only allows its students to improve academically, but also grow individually.
 The endless support from the faculty and the student body allows you to freely express yourself while pursuing your passion.
 I am honored to be receiving this award and thankful for the incredible people I have met during my time here."

 The College’s highest leadership honor, presented to a student who exemplifies integrity and civility.
 The recipient is selected on the basis of scholarly achievement, exemplary leadership, dedicated involvement in campus organizations and engaged learning, and a commitment to the creation of an inclusive Brockport community.